Matchmakers 2018: Educating Kids

 This year's Matchmakers event is dedicated to discussing and brainstorming service learning projects with representatives from the Lawrence Public Schools and community organizations with the mission of educating kids.

-The event will begin with a panel of faculty, staff, students, and community partners sharing their approaches for inclusive teaching, learning, and service.
+The event will begin with a panel of faculty and community partners sharing their experiences and tips for developing and carrying out partnerships.
 Participants will have time to ask questions of the panel before beginning the "matchmaking" portion of the event.
 During matchmaking, participants are encouraged to have multiple brief conversations with other participants, to brainstorm possible future collaborations.

 During the event, participants hear from panelists or speakers experienced in service learning.
 Then "speed greeting" commences and faculty members/instructors and community partner representatives pair off to brainstorm potential partnerships.
 After several minutes, participants find new partners and new brainstorming begins.